PvdBerg1998/PNet/README.md

 short anotherID = 123;
 packetDistributer.addHandler(anotherID, new anotherHandlerClass());
 ```
-A default handler can be set by using `packetDistributer.setDefaultHandler`.
+A default handler can be set by using `packetDistributer.setDefaultHandler(PacketHandler)`.

+## Multithreading
+PNet uses a threadpool to handle all threading.
+All threads can be stopped using `ThreadManager.shutdown()`.